 The methylation cycle does a lot in your body, and one function is balancing, cycling, and producing neurotransmitters.
 The MTHFR enzyme is at a key point in the methylation cycle; knowing if you have genetic variants that impact MTHFR can help you to optimize your methylation cycle.
-Some people with MTHFR variants optimize the pathway by adding more folate to their diet (dark leafy greens, liver, legumes) and others may use a low dose methylfolate supplement.
+Some people with MTHFR variants optimize the pathway by adding more folate to their diet (dark leafy greens, liver, legumes) and others may opt to use a low-dose methylfolate supplement.

 Serotonin is a neurotransmitter that gets a lot of press when it comes to depression.
 And serotonin is methylated to become melatonin, so it also plays a role in sleep and circadian rhythm.
 Your genetic variants impact how well your body uses tryptophan to make serotonin (and melatonin).
 Knowing if this is a weak link for you can help to guide you on dietary hacks for increasing serotonin.